Skip to main content

 View on Amazon

-At $20, Nautica Voyage is an aquatic, fresh cologne that smells better than its price suggests.
-Fresh apple and sea notes, clean and light, genuinely wearable in casual settings.
-The packaging isn't impressive but it's honest — a plain blue bottle that looks like exactly what it is.
+At $20, Nautica Voyage is an aquatic cologne that smells better than the price suggests.
+Fresh apple, sea notes, clean and light.
+The packaging is honest: a plain blue bottle that looks like exactly what it is.

 Nautica